 How early should you arrive for a CWS game?

 Plan to arrive at least 90 minutes before first pitch, especially on weekends or for evening games.
-Traffic and parking fill up fast—the earlier, the better if you want the best spots!
+Traffic and parking fill up fast — the earlier, the better if you want the best spots!

 Are shuttle services available to the College World Series?

 Yes!
 Some private lots and hotels for the CWS offer shuttle services to Charles Schwab Field.
 Details vary, so check with the lot or your hotel ahead of time if you want a ride to the stadium.
+Additionally, the free Ballpark Bus is a convenient way to get close to the action at Charles Schwab Field.
+Running every ten minutes, it loops between Cuming Street near the stadium, the north downtown area, and Dodge Street, where riders can connect to Metro’s ORBT and other bus routes.

 Can you reserve parking in advance for the CWS?

 Yes, you can reserve some surface lots, garages, and even a few street parking spots before CWS games through the ParkMobile app.
 Reservations typically open 30 days before the College World Series starts.
-For the best selection and prices, it’s smart to book as early as possible—ideally 2–3 weeks before your game day.
+For the best selection and prices, it’s smart to book as early as possible — ideally 2–3 weeks before your game day.
 Popular lots and garages closest to Charles Schwab Field often sell out quickly, especially for weekend games and late-round matchups.

 Need more College World Series tips from locals?
 Explore more visitor guides and CWS podcast episodes for everything you need to make your CWS experience exceptional.